Babel-Infoc/CPP-color-token/README.md

 # JSON color token

 This repo implements a language server for VSCode.
 The language server can be installed as an extension.
-The extension enables hex color token detection in JSON files, provides color preview and color editing through the built-in color picker.
+The extension enables hex color token detection in JSON files and RGB array detection in C++ files.
+It provides color preview and color editing through the built-in color picker.

 ## Example